-Like all voles, the Field Vole has a small, stocky body and a blunt, rounded muzzle.
-The rounded ears are covered with fur, and the eyes are less obvious than in mice.
+Like all voles, the Field Vole has a small, stocky body.
+It has a short, hairy tail and a blunt, rounded muzzle.
+The rounded ears are less prominent than in mice and are covered with fur, and the eyes are also less obvious than in mice.
 Head & body length: 9-11 cm.
 Weight 20-40 g.

 The Field Vole can usually be distinguished from the very similar Bank Vole by its more sandy coloured brown coat plus a shorter and hairy tail.